codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 Instructions for deploying LiveKit with Pion can be found [here](https://docs.livekit.io/home/self-hosting/deployment/) (version 1.6.1 of LiveKit was used in the paper, can be found [here](https://github.com/livekit/livekit/releases/tag/v1.6.1))
 First, you will need to configure the tool to run against an OpenVidu or LiveKit deployment, as well as configuring the connections to the ELK stack
-For more detail explanations on configuring OVLT, see the `README.md` Markdown file in
+For more detail explanations on configuring OQLT, see the `README.md` Markdown file in

 In short, you will need:
     - An OpenVidu or LiveKit deployment